lngnmn2/planC/docs/prog.md

 Ideally, we should to program in Haskell, Scala3 or Rust, depending on what the constraints (including the availability of layered, DSL-based libraries) are.

 But knowing (mastering) the underlying universal principles, one could program in *any* language, except, perhaps, PHP and Javascript, due to basic hygiene reasons.

+<a id="org6fed591"></a>

+# The most important thing

+The most important thing is to develop and rely on *your own intuitive understanding*, based on your own &ldquo;realizations&rdquo; from experience (by doing!) not on what some narcissistic asshole is saying on the internet, youtube or some imageboard full of incompetent amateurs.

+This is *the only way*.
+The way of the Buddha himself (who explicitly proclaimed that everything is based on &ldquo;the right understanding&rdquo; [of /What Is/]).